syncfusion-content/wpf-docs/wpf/SfDiagram/Connectors.md

 Inherit

-When ConnectorConstraints is set to Inherit, GraphConstraints will be considered to enable or disable line bridging.
-Otherwise, ConnectorConstraints will be considered.
+When ConnectorConstraints is set to Inherit, GraphConstraints are considered to enable or disable line bridging.
+Otherwise, ConnectorConstraints are considered.

 Custom Bridging Segment

-Bridge segments can be customized by overriding the connector’s virtual method CreateSegments as shown in the following code sample:
+Bridge segments can be customized by overriding the connector’s virtual method CreateSegments as shown in the following code example: